KhronosGroup/glTF/extensions/Khronos/KHR_glsl_joint_buffer/README.md

 The `KHR_glsl_shader_versions` extension is used to specify these different shader versions for OpenGL and OpenGL ES.

-Note that compared to GLSL 1.0 glTF shaders, these newer vertex shaders replace the following keywords:
+Note that compared to GLSL 1.0 ES glTF shaders, these newer vertex shaders replace the following keywords:

-GLSL 1.0    | GLSL 1.3 or later
+GLSL 1.0 ES | GLSL 1.3 or later
 ------------|---------------------
 `attribute` | `in`
 `varying`   | `out`